-Interpolation or extrapolation at longer durations is unlikely to be material for Lloyd's business (life or non-life).
+Interpolation or extrapolation at longer durations is unlikely to be material for Lloyd's business (life or non-life) but quarterly interpolation is likely to be needed.

 Other issues

 There will be situations when estimated liabilities do not exhibit reliable cashflow patterns, such as very large claims or low-volume lines of business.